Australia and the world

-Our aid program is strongly focused on the Asia-Pacific region – home to two-thirds of the world's poor and where 22 of our 24 nearest neighbours are developing countries.
+Our aid program is strongly focused on the Indo-Pacific region.
 We also work in south and west Asia, Africa, the Middle East, Latin America and the Caribbean.

 We live in one of the most disaster-prone regions in the world where cyclones, floods and earthquakes often hamper development gains.
 We help communities prepare for, and respond to, damage inflicted by natural disasters.

-Australian aid has achieved much over the years and has set clear targets for its growing aid program to 2015–16.
+Australian aid has achieved much over the years.

 - We have helped the Solomon Islands reduce malaria by 75 per cent and Vanuatu by more than half since 2003.

 - We helped 330,000 poor children in Indonesia attend school by building more than 2000 schools.